-If you live in Shepparton, Arcadia, Congupna, Dookie, Grahamvale, Katandra West, Kialla, Kialla West, Merrigum, Mooroopna, Murchison, Murchison East, Orrvale, Tallygaroopna, Tatura, Toolamba and Undera, will have:
+If you live in Shepparton, Arcadia, Congupna, Dookie, Grahamvale, Katandra West, Kialla, Kialla West, Merrigum, Mooroopna, Murchison, Murchison East, Orrvale, Tallygaroopna, Tatura, Toolamba or Undera, you should have:

-What CAN I place in the green lid bin?
+What CAN and CAN'T go in the green lid bin?

 - Fruit and vegetable scraps

-- Dairy products – cheese, yoghurt and butter
+- Dairy products (for example: cheese, yoghurt and butter)

 - Lawn clippings

-- Garden prunings (incl. weeds and rose trimmings)
+- Garden prunings (including weeds and rose trimmings)

 - Animal droppings